The first step of Do-It-Yourself !

 What is Derivatives Markets?

-The derived market in India, similar to abroad, is progressively picking up centrality.
+The derivative market in India, just like abroad, is progressively picking up.
 Since the time derivatives were presented, their popularity has developed enormously.
-This can be seen from the way that the day by day turnover in the derivatives segments on the National Stock Exchange.
+This can be seen in the day by day turnover of the derivatives segments on the National Stock Exchange.

 What is the Use of Derivatives?